timoxley/functional-javascript-workshop/Readme.md

 The goal of this workshop is to create realistic problems that can be solved using terse, vanilla, idomatic JavaScript.

+**Please read the exercises thoroughly and obey all conditions, they are there to help you learn!**

 ## Installation & Update